Pressio/SHAW/docs/build.md

 ```
 **Remarks**:
 * the above process builds Kokkos/Kokkos-kernels *without* any arch-specific
 optimization, since this is meant to work on any system.
-However, if you want to
-have arch-specific optimizations (and you should), you need to change the arch flag
+If you want to enable arch-specific optimizations (and you should),
-passed to Kokkos (see inside `build_kokkos_and_kernels.sh`) and rebuild;
+you need to change the arch flag passed to Kokkos (see inside `build_kokkos_and_kernels.sh`)
+and rebuild it;
 * for now, we only enable the OpenMP backend;
 * if you already have Kokkos/Kokkos-kernels installed, you can skip the build step
 above and directly set the needed env vars to point to your installation.